benwu232/benwu232.github.io/_posts/2025-08-28-virtual-knobs.md

 **Touchscreen Implementation Algorithm**:
 1. Calculate distances between all touch points, select the two points p₁(x₁, y₁) and p₂(x₂, y₂) with maximum distance as the primary vector (reduces noise impact)
 2. Knob center: c = ((x₁+x₂)/2, (y₁+y₂)/2)
-3. Knob radius: r = |p₁p₂|/2
+3. Knob radius: r = \|p₁p₂\|/2
 4. Rotation angle: Calculate Δθ through primary vector angle changes

-### Reimagining UI Design
+### Reimagining interaction Design
 Traditional UI follows a vision-based "locate-then-operate" paradigm.
 UI elements occupy certain screen positions, requiring users to visually locate target elements (buttons, menus) before interacting with them (clicking, dragging).
 While this approach offers intuitive interaction and versatile application scenarios, it also introduces high cognitive load and heavy visual dependency.
 This design model originated for and remains suitable for desktop and mobile environments — but becomes a serious liability when applied to automotive interfaces.

 ### Virtual Knob UI Design Principles

 To minimize visual dependency and ensure driving safety, I adopted these design principles:

-1. **No fixed positions**: Virtual knobs don't have fixed positions
+1. **No fixed positions**: Virtual knobs have no fixed position but follow the finger's position, which can reduce visual attention needed for positioning.
-2. **Large operation zones**: Designate sufficiently large areas (accounting for vibration tolerance) where any rotation gesture is interpreted as knob operation
+2. **Large distinguishable operation areas**: Designate a sufficiently large operation area on the screen (large enough for rotation operations and with redundant space for disturbances like bumps).
+Any rotation gesture within this operation area is interpreted as knob rotation.
+The operation area can be distinguished through visual, auditory, and tactile aspects.
+For example, the operation area uses prominent colors or patterns as background; it emits alert sounds when fingers touch the operation area; it provides continuous vibration feedback during operation within the area, and the vibration stops when fingers move out of the operation area.
 3. **Context-aware activation**: Define activation actions (voice wake-up, specific swipe patterns) to activate operation zones.
-These floating windows auto-dismiss when not needed
+These floating windows auto-dismiss when not needed.
 4. **Multi-knob system**: Different activation actions enable different virtual knobs without additional hardware costs.
 Say "adjust volume" → volume control zone appears; say "adjust seat" → seat control zone appears.
-Different zones should be clearly distinguishable (different backgrounds or vibration patterns)
+Different zones should be clearly distinguishable (different backgrounds, different alert sounds, or different vibration patterns).
-5. **Tactile enhancement**: Screen vibration and other haptic feedback technologies increase virtual knob realism and intuitiveness
+5. **Tactile enhancement**: Screen vibration and other haptic feedback technologies increase virtual knob realism and intuitiveness.

 ### Prototype Results